MixinNetwork/mixin.network/docs/README.md

 ---
-title: Mixin Network  - Comprehensive, secure public chain
+title: Mixin Network - Decentralized Network Connecting All Blockchains
-description: Mixin Network is a developer friendly public blockchain with lightning speed and zero transaction fee.
-Mixin Network is powered by nodes which are staked XIN tokens and runs with many popular dApps, includes swapping, exchange, minting, lending, micro-payment and other finacial services.
+description: Mixin Network is a developer friendly network with lightning speed and zero transaction fee.
+Mixin Network is powered by decentralized nodes which stake XIN tokens and runs with many popular apps, includes swapping, exchange, minting, lending, micro-payment and other finacial services.
 editLink: false
 sidebar: false
 article: false